 - Cafe La Bamba (quick-service) at Universal Studios Florida

-- Horror Make-Up Show at Universal Studios Florida
+- Central Park Crepes (quick-service) at Universal Studios Florida

 - Mel’s Drive-In (quick-service) at Universal Studios Florida

 - The Bourne Stuntacular at Universal Studios Florida

 - TODAY Cafe (quick-service) at Universal Studios Florida